Highoshi/bit-brains-eip-/eips/eip-0004-cerebral-evolution-and-minting.md

 Brains that complete the Brain stage may optionally qualify to mint up to **two (2) Genesis Cerebrals**.

-### Eligibility Requirements
+### Eligibility requirements

-The Brain participant must:
+The Brain participant must fully stake:
-- Fully stake the Brain NFT
-- Fully stake all earned Brain-phase BIT rewards
+- All earned Brain-phase BIT rewards (if/when distributed at Phase settlement), and
+- Associated Brain participation rewards (as defined by protocol), and
+- Maintain required staking continuity for the Cerebral eligibility window.

+**Continuity requirement for Genesis Cerebral eligibility:**
-- Maintain uninterrupted staking continuity throughout **Phase 2 Epochs 1–5**
+Full staking must be maintained continuously throughout **Phase 2 (Cerebral Phase) Epochs 1–5**.

-Any early withdrawal, partial staking, or interruption disqualifies the Brain from full Genesis Cerebral eligibility.
+Partial staking or early withdrawal during Phase 2 Epochs 1–5 disqualifies the Brain from full (two) Genesis Cerebral eligibility.

 ---